zachanator070/rpgtools-srd/README.md

 5) check the .png images created in the workspace directory to find models that were rerendered incorrectly
 6) delete .png and .glb files to rerender
 7) return to step 3 as needed
-8) make sure rpgtools is running locally with the srd wiki pages already imported
+8) make sure [RPG Tools](https://github.com/zachanator070/rpgtools) is running locally with the srd wiki pages already imported
 9) run upload.py
 10) right click on 5e folder and click export